 The information, interpretations and conclusions in the Report are based on Thurber's interpretation of conditions revealed through limited investigation conducted within a defined scope of services.
 Thurber does not accept responsibility for independent conclusions, interpretations, interpretations and/or decisions of the Client, or others who may come into possession of the Report, or any part thereof, which may be based on information contained in the Report.
 This restriction of liability includes but is not limited to decisions made to develop, purchase or sell land.

-Photo 1 - Looking east along the WBL at the main crack and dip.
+Photo 1 - Looking east along the WBL at the main landslide's head scarp crack and highway dip.